prasad-yashdeep/ML_SportsInjuryPrediction/Readme.md

 6) Some play days were negative due to some erroneous data so their absolute values were taken as play days can never be negative.

+## Problem 1-:
-## Problem 1-:In this problem we perfromed binary classification to predict whether the player suffered from injury or not based on uncorrelated attributes like Stadium Type,Field Type,Weather,etc.We used Gaussian Naive Bayes,Logistic Regression,Decision Tree and XGBoost for this task.To implement this we run problem1.py using the below command.
+In this problem we perfromed binary classification to predict whether the player suffered from injury or not based on uncorrelated attributes like Stadium Type,Field Type,Weather,etc.We used Gaussian Naive Bayes,Logistic Regression,Decision Tree and XGBoost for this task.To implement this we run problem1.py using the below command.

+## Problem 2-:
-## Problem 2-:In this problem we performed Regression to find out the number of days of rest needed by the player in occurence of an injury.We performed Linear Regression,Support Vector Machine,Random Forest Regressor to perfrom this task.To implement this we run problem2.py using the below command.
+In this problem we performed Regression to find out the number of days of rest needed by the player in occurence of an injury.We performed Linear Regression,Support Vector Machine,Random Forest Regressor to perfrom this task.To implement this we run problem2.py using the below command.

+## Problem 3-:
-## Problem 3-:In this problem,we predict the body part most likely to be injured based on other attributes.We performed Logistic Regression,Decision Tree,Multi Layer Perceptron to perfrom this task.To implement this we run problem3.py using the below command.
+In this problem,we predict the body part most likely to be injured based on other attributes.We performed Logistic Regression,Decision Tree,Multi Layer Perceptron to perfrom this task.To implement this we run problem3.py using the below command.